jtarkington77/12-days-of-cyber/README.md

 - **Bonus Day (Dec 24):** Synthesis Challenge (Complete incident timeline, MITRE ATT&CK mapping)

 Each `dayxx/README.md` includes:
-- A story beat for the FrostNet incident
+- A story beat for the Jack Frost incident
 - The learning goal for that day
 - Your mission - exactly what to find or extract
 - A flag format reminder